 Department of Psychiatry

-The National Capital Military Psychiatry Residency Program is a unique and innovative military graduate medical education program in psychiatry.
-Four military medical institutions with traditions of excellence in graduate medical education have joined forces to form an integrated psychiatry residency program.
-Residents from these institutions consistently score among the highest in the nation on standard training examinations.
-A large number of graduates have gone on to distinguish themselves as national and world leaders in psychiatry.
-Walter Reed Army Medical Center (WRAMC), National Naval Medical Center (NNMC), Malcolm Grow U.S. Air Force Medical Center (MGMC), and the Uniformed Services University of the Health Sciences (USUHS) have integrated previously separate Army, Navy, and Air Force psychiatry residencies.
-After two years of affiliation between previously existing institution-based residency program, the integrated psychiatry residency officially began operation in July 1996.
+The National Capital Consortium (NCC) Psychiatry Residency Program is a unique and innovative military graduate medical education program in psychiatry.
+Three military medical institutions with traditions of excellence in graduate medical education, Walter Reed National Military Medical Center (WRNMMC), Fort Belvoir Community Hospital (FBCH), and the Uniformed Services University of the Health Sciences (USUHS), comprise this integrated psychiatry residency program.
+NCC psychiatry residents consistently score among the highest in the nation on standard training examinations and a large number of graduates have gone on to distinguish themselves as national and world leaders in psychiatry.
+The program has been fully integrated since 1996 and took part in the successful merging of Walter Reed Army Medical Center and National Naval Medical Center in 2011.

-The National Capital Military Psychiatry Residency is a four-year program designed to prepare uniformed services residents for the practice of general psychiatry in military and community settings.
+The National Capital Military Psychiatry Residency is a four-year program designed to prepare military medical corps officers for the practice of general psychiatry in military and community settings.
 The program's mission is to train physicians to become effective psychiatrists in the variety of future roles they will fill, from military medical operations to multi-disciplinary mental health settings to primary care and other medical-surgical settings.
-Military Psychiatry and Psychiatry in Primary Care are two particularly strong areas of emphasis of the program.
-The program has more than fifty full-time faculty members, nationally known leaders in a number of areas of psychiatry, including psychopharmacology, psychoanalysis, neuropsychiatry, child and adolescent psychiatry, consultation-liaison psychiatry, military psychiatry, and psychiatry in primary care.
-In addition, there are more than forty part-time faculty members from other National Capital military institutions, Walter Reed Army Institute of Research, USUHS, and NIH.
+Military psychiatry, psychotherapy, and psychopharmacology are particularly strong areas of emphasis of the program.
+The program's faculty members include nationally known leaders in a number of areas of psychiatry, including psychopharmacology, psychoanalysis, neuropsychiatry, child and adolescent psychiatry, consultation-liaison psychiatry, and military psychiatry.

 Combined residency training opportunities are also offered by the program.
-Residents may accelerate their training in order to complete both general psychiatry and child and adolescent psychiatry training in a total of five years.
-In addition, there is a five-year combined psychiatry-internal medicine training program offered by the National Capital Military Psychiatry Residency and the Internal Medicine Residency Program at Walter Reed Army Medical Center.
-Graduates of this combined program complete requirements necessary for graduation from both residencies and for board certification both in general psychiatry and in internal medicine.
-There is also a combined five-year residency program in Psychiatry and Family Practice, utilizing this psychiatry program and the Family Practice residency program at Malcolm Grow USAF Medical Center.
+Army residents may apply for a 3+2 child psychiatry fellowship, and if accepted, may complete both general psychiatry and child and adolescent psychiatry training in a total of five years.
+There is also a five-year combined internal medicine/psychiatry training program offered by the NCC Psychiatry Residency and the NCC Internal Medicine Residency Programs.
+Graduates of this combined program complete requirements necessary for graduation from both residencies and for board certification in both general psychiatry and internal medicine.